 Flour provides the basic structure of the bread.
-In addition to being rich in carbohydrates, flour contains gluten, which is a protein that is found in grains that helps in trapping the air bubbles by forming a web.
+Besides being rich in carbohydrates, flour contains gluten, a protein found in grains that helps trap the air bubbles by forming a web.
 The starch, on the other hand, helps in supporting the structure of the bread.
 The bread flour is high in protein, as it is necessary to help the bread rise.
 As whole grain flours have a lower gluten content, they have to be mixed with bread flour to make it rise and produce a better texture.
 Mostly home bakers use all-purpose flour, and it yields almost the same results as the bread flour.

 Yeast is a one-cell plant, but the product we conventionally refer to as “yeast” comes in the form of live cakes, dried powder, and instant blend.
 When the yeast is added to the flour and water, it multiplies and grows by consuming the available sugar and liquid.
 During this process, it ferments, whereby it releases carbon dioxide and ethyl alcohol.
 This process is the same, regardless of the type of yeast used.
 Nonetheless, live yeast cakes are used commercially as they enhance flavor.
 Many bakers use active dry yeast or resort to instant-rise yeast if in a hurry.
 Although it rises pretty fast, instant fermentation prevents flavor development.

-Liquid is essential in bread-making as it helps bind gluten with starch to create the bread dough structure while keeping the bread moist and tender.
+The liquid is essential in bread-making as it helps bind gluten with starch to create the bread dough structure while keeping the bread moist and tender.
 Although most bakers use water, it can be replaced by milk to enhance the flavor.
-Most importantly, liquid is essential for allowing the yeast to ferment, making the bread rise.
+Most importantly, the liquid is essential for allowing the yeast to ferment, making the bread rise.

 Salt not only works as a flavor enhancer but also strengthens gluten in bread dough.
-In yeast bread, salt also controls the effect of yeast, as it gives enough time to the fermentation process to develop flavors.
+In yeast bread, salt also controls yeast’s effect, as it gives enough time to the fermentation process to develop flavors.

 Fat is optional in bread-making, as it may prevent the dough from rising, but when used, it makes the bread tender and adds flavor to it.
 Bakers usually use oils, butter, and shortening as fat in the bread dough, and it helps in giving it a beautiful brown color.
-As fat bonds with the gluten molecules, it does not let them combine easily, which is the reason bread with fat does not rise much.
+As fat bonds with the gluten molecules, it does not let them combine easily, so bread with fat does not rise much.

 Sugar is another optional bread ingredient, but most bakers use it to add a sweet flavor and help with the browning.
 However, the main reason for adding sugar is to provide food to the yeast, helping it grow and multiply, which results in softer and more tender bread.